aireuhl/i_e/analysis.md

     the relationships and rights present within them? <br><br>Even further, how could these networks be visualized if we paired this information with the accompanying geocoordinates where each treaty was signed?
-Would we learn new things about how these treaties potentially impact cartography or how cartography impacted the treaties? '
+Would we learn new things about how these treaties impacted cartography or how cartography impacted the treaties? '
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/12/09/netviz_one.png"